diwu/DWURecyclingAlert/README.md

 * Displays the time it takes to complete each time sensitive API calls, in milliseconds.

 #Usage
-Step 1: Drop [DWURecyclingAlert.m][code] into your project, Swift or Obj-C.
+Step 1: Drop [DWURecyclingAlert.m][code] into your project, Swift or ObjC.

 Step 2: There's no step 2.